Simula-COMPLEX/WTSPublic/README.md

 **Communicating with DT(s)**

-Use the APIs provided in mapping file, add the serial number of a specific dispenser, and use Postman of other client to send HTTP requests to the DT(s) and get response from the DT(s).
+Use the APIs provided in mapping file, add the serial number of a specific dispenser, and use Postman or any other client to send HTTP requests to the DT(s) and get response from the DT(s).
 The supported data interchange format is JSON.